 - Preheat the oil in your deep fryer (or pot of oil in the stove) to 375°F.

 - Once the oil reached the right temperature for frying, drop about 3 or 4 poppers in at a time.

 - Fry for another 3-4 minutes or until golden.

 - Remove the poppers using a wire mesh basket or heat proof slotted spoon and place on a wire rack over a baking sheet to drain any excess oil.
 Do not lay them on paper towel as this will make them soggy and lose their crispness!

 - Continue to fry the rest of the poppers as above until all are finished.

-It's important that the frying oil is hot enough before attempting to fry the poppers.
+To fry your jalapeño poppers, you can use a deep fryer or a large heavy bottomed pot on the stove.
+Be sure to use a cooking thermometer to monitor the temperature of your oil.
+The best temperature to fry your poppers is 375°F. It's important that the frying oil is hot enough before attempting to fry the poppers.
 If the oil isn't hot enough the poppers will absorb too much oil and won't be crispy like you want.

 - Category: Appetizer